oracle/coherence-operator/docs/samples/coherence-deployments/elastic-data/default/README.md

    ```

 1. The result of the above is the docker image will be built with the cache configuration files
-   with the name in the format proxy-tier-sample:${version}.
+   with the name in the format elastic-data-sample-default:${version}.

    For Example: